Code-Ninjas-Home-Office/game-building-session-tutorials/become-a-ninja.md

 ❓ *Have you ever coded before?*
-❓ *Have you ever used MakeCode Aracde?*
+❓ *Have you ever used MakeCode Arcade?*